Hannon-lab/FlaHMM/README.md

 ### Running FlaHMM

-Go to scripts folder and run FlaHMM and define the following parameters:
+To run FlaHMM, go to the FlaHMM directory and run FlaHMM.py with the following parameters:
-- Drosophila species to make predictions
+- Drosophila genome assembly to make predictions on
-- bin size in kb (2.5, 5 or 10)
+- Bin size in kb (2.5, 5 or 10)
 - LTR/Gypsy threshold (0.025, 0.05, 0.075, 0.1, or 0.2)

+For example:

 ```
 python FlaHMM.py --species Dmel.dm6 --bins 5 --threshold 0.025
 ```
-Results are saved in results folder and can be visualised with the Results_Visualisation.ipynb jupyter notebook
+Results are saved in results folder and can be visualised with the Results_Visualisation.ipynb Jupyter notebook found in the [https://github.com/Hannon-lab/FlaHMM-supplement](supplementary repository).

 ### Optional: Preparing custom transposon annotations